billcates/sql-problems/day5/problem2/README.md

 2)Write a query to find the number of active users each week

 3)find the number of users who installed and purchased on same day

+4)calculate the percentage of country wise paid customers to the total paid customers

+5)find the users who installed the app on a given day and purchased the app the very next day